↑

 What else can I add to this fudge?

 You can pretty much add whatever mix-ins you desire to this gumdrop fudge recipe.
 Just be mindful of how much add-ins you’re tossing in the mixture to make sure there’s enough of the fudge mixture to hold it all together.
-M&Ms, sprinkles, or other fun and festive colored candies would be a great addition to your colorful candy fudge.
+Mu0026Ms, sprinkles, or other fun and festive colored candies would be a great addition to your colorful candy fudge.

 More Homemade Christmas Candy Recipes